RakhithJK/BishopFox-sliver-wiki/Beginner's-Guide.md

 #### [Sliver](https://github.com/BishopFox/sliver)

-Both the Sliver server and implant are written in golang.
+Both the Sliver server and implant are written in Golang (the Go programming language).
 This makes setup of a basic Sliver deployment as easy as running the server binary.
 The Sliver implant is also written in Golang, which means it's easy to cross-compile to a variety of platforms.
+However, the tradeoff here is that the executable files (e.g., a .exe) can be sizable (up to 20Mb depending on options), as in life nothing is free.

 #### [Mythic](https://github.com/its-a-feature/Mythic)